lirc572/pyrcbm/README.md

 The scripts provided in this package are:

 - `ulog2rcbm`: convert PWM outputs from a ULog file to an RCbencemark script
+- `csv2rcbm`: convert a CSV file to an RCbencemark script
 - `sin_rcbm`: generate an RCbencemark script that outputs a sin wave

 ## Installation